tatdakar/printf/README.md

 This is a small but **fully-loaded** implementation of C's formatted printing family of functions.
 It was originally designed by Marco Paland, with the primary use case being in embedded systems - where these functions are unavailable, or when one needs to avoid the memory footprint of linking against a full-fledged libc.
 The library can be made even smaller by partially excluding some of the supported format specifiers during compilation.
 The library stands alone, with **No external dependencies**.

-It is a fork of the original [mpaland/printf](https://github.com/mpaland/printf) repository by [Marco Paland](https://github.com/mpaland), with multiple bug fixes and a few more features.
+It is a fork of [eyalroz/printf](https://github.com/eyalroz/printf) which again is a fork of the original [mpaland/printf](https://github.com/mpaland/printf) repository by [Marco Paland](https://github.com/mpaland).
+[eyalroz/printf](https://github.com/eyalroz/printf) is well maintained and has multiple bug fixes and a few more features.
+This fork has some custimizations - mainly the use of prefixes for function names.

 ## Highlights, design goals and the fork

 If you use a typical libc's `sprintf()` implementation (or similar function), you are likely to pull in a *lot* of unwanted library definitions and can bloat code size - typically by as much as 20 KiB.
 Now, there is a boatload of so called 'tiny' `printf()`-family implementations around.
 So why this one?
-Or rather, why [mpaland/printf](https://github.com/mpaland/printf), and then why this fork?
+Or rather, why [mpaland/printf](https://github.com/mpaland/printf), and then why [eyalroz/printf](https://github.com/eyalroz/printf) or this fork?

 Well, Marco tried out many of the available `printf()` implementations, but was disappointed: Some are not thread-safe; some have indirect dependencies on libc or other libraries, making them inconvenient to build and larger when compiled; some only offer extremely limited flag and specifier support; and some produce non-standard-compiled output, failing many tests no found in the repository's test suite.